K. V. Anand: Photo journalist (1988–1992)

-Anand worked as a freelance photo journalist for leading newspapers and magazines such as Kalki, India Today, Illustrated Weekly, Aside and other national publications.
+Anand worked as a freelance photo journalist for leading newspapers and magazines such as Kalki, India Today, Illustrated Weekly and Aside.
 Within a short period of time, his photos were published in more than 200 magazine covers and had taken photos of 10 Chief Ministers in close quarters.
 Anand continued to freelance in industrial photography, advertisements and cover pages for fictional Tamil novels.

 Cinematographer (1994–2007)

 Anand met cinematographer P. C. Sreeram and expressed his interest to work for him as an assistant.
 He joined him, serving as an apprentice for Sreeram's film such as Gopura Vasalile, Amaran, Meera, Thevar Magan and Thiruda Thiruda.
 He had initially joined as the sixth assistant to Sreeram when Jeeva, another prominent figure in cinematography was the first assistant to Sreeram.
 When director Priyadarshan had approached P. C. Sreeram to work on his Malayalam film, Thenmavin Kombath (1994), he was unavailable and thus recommended Anand to be given the opportunity.
 The film received positive reviews and Anand won the National Film Award for Best Cinematography for his debut venture, with the award committee noting he showed "outstanding cinematography executed with sincerity, imagination and flexibility".
 Anand's first Tamil film was the romantic drama Kadhal Desam (1996), which also won critical acclaim for showcasing Chennai in a futuristic mould.
 He also then teamed up with director Shankar for the production of the political thriller Mudhalvan (1999), winning appreciation for his experimental camera ramping and the general grandeur.

 Anand has wielded the camera for 14 films in languages including Tamil, Telugu, Malayalam and Hindi.
 His final work as a cinematographer came with Sivaji (2007), the Rajinikanth-starrer directed by Shankar, the most expensive Tamil film ever made at the time of release.